AuroraSloan/FdF/README.md

  There are two available options for formatting an fdf file.

- The simplest version just requires numbers to be written in the file with spaces in between each data point and a new line character for each row of data.
+ The simplest version requires numbers to be written in the file with spaces in between each data point and a new line character for each row of data.

  The other version includes the option to select a color for each data point.
 In this case, just write a comma and a the color in hexadecimal represenation right after the data point.